Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 ### Goals ###
 In this demo, you will see how to:

-1. Create a simple Hello World application using Node.
+1. Create a simple Hello World application using Node

-1. Create a basic HTTP server.
+1. Create a basic HTTP server

-1. Create a basic TCP server.
+1. Create a basic TCP server

-1. Read files asynchronously vs synchronously.
+1. Read files asynchronously vs synchronously

-1. Install and update Node packages through the Node Package Manager.
+1. Install and update Node packages through the Node Package Manager

 <a name="technologies" />
 ### Key Technologies ###